Lecture Notes in Cosmology: Electromagnetic waves in vacuum

 \begin{ex} Combine Maxwell equations in order to find the wave equations:

 \end{ex}

 \hrulefill

-The general solutions of the wave equations are thus:
+The general solutions of the two wave equations are as follows:

-where $\hat{ p}$ and $\hat{ p}'$ are in principle distinct directions of propagation, $f$ and $g$ two distinct functions and $\mathbf E_0$ and $\mathbf B_0$ are the amplitudes of the wave describing the electric field and of the one describing the magnetic field.
+where $\hat{ p}$ and $\hat{ p}'$ are, in principle, distinct directions of propagation; $f$ and $g$ are two distinct functions; and $\mathbf E_0$ and $\mathbf B_0$ are the amplitudes of the wave describing the electric field and the magnetic field, respectively.

-Now we can constrain all this freedom using indeed the very Maxwell equations.
+Now we impose some constraints using Maxwell's equations.
 We have:

 where $f'$ and $g'$ are the derivatives of $f$ and $g$ with respect to their arguments.
+We assume $f'$ and $g'$ not to be identically vanishing; otherwise, $f$ and $g$ would be constant, and there would be no electromagnetic wave.

-From the first equation we learn that the electric field oscillates perpendicularly to the direction of its propagation.
+From Eq. \eqref{diveE=0eq}, we learn that the electric field oscillates perpendicularly to the direction $\hat{p}$ of its propagation.

 \hrulefill

 \begin{ex} Show from the other couple of Maxwell equations that: